thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 Walk up to NPC and press Spacebar: Initiate Conversation

-When in conversation, press C to show next text in a conversation.
+When in conversation, press C: show next text in a conversation.

 When in conversation, click Left UI Button with mouse: Make choice 1 in conversation